-If you suffer from neck pain or wake stiff and with limited mobility each morning, there’s a chance you can improve on this by properly supporting your sleep position.
-When your body lays at rest each night, you should be providing the proper support to allow for spinal alignment.
+If you suffer from neck pain or wake stiff and with limited mobility each morning, there’s a chance you can improve by properly supporting your sleep position.
+When your body lays at rest, you should be providing the proper support to allow for spinal alignment.
 Your central nervous system runs the length of your spine and serves as a superhighway for movement and feeling.
-Compromising your spine through compression and poor support while you rest can lead to long-term health issues- and the soreness you may already be experiencing are your soft tissues working to keep your body in a more neutral position.
+Compromising your spine through compression and poor support while you rest can lead to long-term health issues – and the soreness you may already be experiencing are your soft tissues working to keep your body in a more neutral position.

 Thus, choosing the correct sleep products can help your body sleep in a more comfortable way.
 The Sleep Judge Team received an opportunity to try out the Tempur-Neck Pillow for ourselves to see if the claims surrounding neck support hold true.
 Our personal experiences and findings can be seen below.

 You may be interested in: Tips For Sleeping With Neck Pain